About the Churn Guide

 Instead, try using the account updater by itself for a while and see how that impacts your involuntary churn.
 Then, if things don’t look better, try expired card notifications separately, and compare results.

 Example account updater and how it works from Visa.

 A dunning strategy can help most SaaS businesses prevent a significant percentage of involuntary churn.

 If you freeze customers’ accounts immediately after a failed payment, this leads to bad customer experience.
 Instead, you can notify them before their card expires and ask them to update it (pre-dunning).

-For a maxed-out card that’s been denied, instead of freezing the account, allow your customers a few days to replace their card and try the payment again.
+For a maxed-out credit/debit cards, allow your customers a few days to replace their card and try the payment again.
 This leads to an overall better experience compared to outright freezing their accounts

 To ensure your customers get the best experience possible, Custify can help you automatically retry a failed payment or expired credit card and send a drip of renewal notifications to your customers whenever a charge to their credit card is declined.